Creativity Research Journal

-The Creativity Research Journal is a quarterly peer-reviewed academic journal that covers research into all aspects of creativity.
-The editor-in-chief is Adam Green.
-The journal was established in 1988 by Mark A. Runco, currently Editor Emeritus, and is published by Taylor & Francis.
+The Creativity Research Journal is a quarterly peer-reviewed academic journal covering research on all aspects of creativity.
+It is the official journal of the Society for the Neuroscience of Creativity.
+The editor-in-chief is Adam Green, and the senior associate editors are Roger Beaty and James C. Kaufman.
+The journal was established in 1988 by Mark A. Runco, currently editor emeritus, and is published by Taylor & Francis.

 Abstracting and indexing

 The journal is abstracted and indexed in: